Trambled/OzarkClient/README.md

 </details>

-For offhand use crystal mode and gapple in hole if u want, health is based on preference but 16-17 is the best u can get for a offhand to rarely fail without a crystal check.
+Offhand health is based on preference but 16-17 is the best u can get for an offhand to rarely fail without a crystal check anything higher is pretty unnecessary unless u get like 500+ ping or something.

-Default burrow delay is fine, but you can change it if it doesnt work for u that good.

-Elytrafly set the speed to 1.8 - 2.0, go higher if the server anticheat allows it, if it lags back with normal speed, set glide speed higher, superior mode is the best mode btw, elytrafly isn't compatible with nofall, thats why ozark elytrafly auto toggles nofall, so make sure that no other clients have the nofall module toggled when you're using elytra fly. the timer module in elytrafly is good for taking off easier.
+Elytrafly if it lags back with the default speed try lowering it, Setting the glide speed higher might also fix it, Also Elytrafly isn't compatible with nofall, Thats why Ozark Elytrafly auto toggles nofall, So make sure that no other clients have the nofall module toggled when you're using Elytrafly.

-## capes
+## Capes
 U can give cape designs and i can add u to the pastebin of uuids for capes.

 ## Ozark on top